Last updated on June 7, 2025

 Altar of the Goyf

-Altar of the Goyf is sweet card design, but as the underwhelming samurai theme in Neon Dynasty made clear, a mechanic that rewards attacking alone doesn’t really work in Magic all that well.
+Altar of the Goyf is sweet card design, but as the underwhelming samurai theme in Neon Dynasty made clear, a mechanic that rewards attacking alone doesn’t really work in Magic all that well, even if exalted fans want it to.

 Magnivore